heisjyndu/AssetAlchemyPrime.org/CONTRIBUTING.md

-# Contributing to CryptoVest
+# Contributing to AssetAlchemyPrime

-Thank you for your interest in contributing to CryptoVest!
+Thank you for your interest in contributing to AssetAlchemyPrime!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started